Skip to content

 Interfaith Retreat

-Every spring semester, UT’s spiritual organization, Better Together, hosts an off-campus retreat to center yourself and reflect on your spiritual journey, connect with others by understanding their spiritual practices, and return to campus renewed, refreshed, and rejuvenated.
-This retreat is free and open to all University of Tampa students; transportation and meals are included.
+Every spring semester, UT’s spiritual organization, Better Together, hosts an off-campus retreat for students to center themselves and reflect on their spiritual journey, connect with others by understanding their spiritual practices, and return to campus renewed, refreshed and rejuvenated.

 Better Together